Etragas/Corellation_strategy/README.md

 This strategy is based on  idea, that some stocks tend to maintain their correlation.
 So betting against fluctuations of their correlaltion can generate profit.

 ## Math
-To estimate correlation I've used running Theil and Pearson correlation coeffisients between prices of 2 stocks.
+To estimate correlation I've used running Theil and Pearson correlation coefficients between prices of 2 stocks.
 Theil(Y, X) estemates average ratio dY/dX.
 Order in which arguments are passed is important (Theil(Y, X) ≠ 1 / Theil(X, Y)) https://en.wikipedia.org/wiki/Theil%E2%80%93Sen_estimator \
 Pearson estemates how strong correlation is.
 Ranges from -1 to 1, where 1 is exact positive correlation and -1 is exact negative.
 Doesn't depend on order of arguments https://en.wikipedia.org/wiki/Pearson_correlation_coefficient